chandanhpcic/docs/source/manual/firewall_categories.rst

 Categories
 ===========================

-To ease maintenance of larger rulesets, OPNsense includes categories for the firewall.
+To ease maintenance of larger rulesets, Reticen8 includes categories for the firewall.
 Each rule can contain one or more categories, which can be filtered on top of each firewall rule page.

 New categories can be created from within the rule or you can use the category editor in :menuselection:`Firewall -> Categories`